 People of all ages own mutual funds, but ownership is concentrated among individuals in their prime earning and saving years.
-For most of the past decade, the incidence of mutual fund ownership has been greatest among households headed by individuals between the ages of 35 and 64.4 In the most recent survey, a majority of households in the 45 to 54 and 55 to 64 age groups owned mutual funds (Figure 3); in addition, nearly half of households aged and investing traditionally is greatest.^{5, 6} Among all U.S. households, by comparison, fewer than six in 10 were headed by individuals in this age group in 2013 (Figure 4).
+For most of the past decade, the incidence of mutual fund ownership has been greatest among households headed by individuals between the ages of 35 and 64.13 In the most recent survey, a majority of households aged 45 to 54, nearly half of households aged 35 to 44, and half of households aged 55 to 64 owned mutual funds (Figure 3).
+In addition, 34 percent of households younger than 35 and 34 percent of households aged 65 or older owned mutual funds.
+As a result, the majority (nearly twothirds) of households owning mutual funds were headed by individuals between the ages of 35 and 64 in mid-2014 (Figure 4), the age range in which saving and investing traditionally is greatest.^{14, 15} By comparison, among all U.S. households, fewer than six in 10 were headed by individuals in this age group.

-35 to 44, 31 percent of households younger than 35, and 37 percent of households aged 65 or older owned mutual funds.
-As a result, the majority (two-thirds) of households owning mutual funds were headed by individuals between the ages of 35 and 64, the age range in which saving that of the typical U.S. household.
-Twelve percent of U.S. households owning mutual funds had incomes of less than \$35,000, while 36 percent of all U.S. households earned less than \$35,000.
-Thirty-eight percent of households owning mutual funds reported incomes of \$100,000 or more, compared with only 22 percent of U.S. households overall.
+Mutual Fund Shareholders Typically Have Moderate Household Incomes than that of the typical U.S. household.
+Nine percent of U.S. households owning mutual funds had incomes of less than \$35,000, while 34 percent of all U.S. households earned less than \$35,000.
+Forty percent of households owning mutual funds reported incomes of \$100,000 or more, compared with only 22 percent of U.S. households overall.

-Mutual Fund Shareholders Typically Have Moderate Household Incomes with incomes of less than \$50,000 (Figure 6).8 In fact, lower-income households are less likely to have any type of savings.
-The typical household with income less than \$50,000 had \$7,500 in savings and investments, while the typical household with income of \$50,000 or more held \$200,000 in savings and investments.9
+The majority of U.S. households owning mutual funds had moderate incomes.
+Fifty-six percent of households owning funds in mid-2014 had incomes between \$25,000 and \$99,999 (Figure 5).
+Nevertheless, incomes among mutual fund-owning households tended to be somewhat higher with 18 percent of households with incomes of less than \$50,000 (Figure 6).17 In fact, lower-income households are less likely to have any type of savings.
+The typical household with income less than \$50,000 had \$12,000 in savings and investments, while the typical household with income of \$50,000 or more held \$190,000 in savings and investments.18